dhrithikiran/EDITH_20/README.md

 3. Allan Suraj
 4. Vivian Varghese

-Title: SuperPowerGlass, A Wearable Aid for people on the autistic spectrum
+Title: SuperPowerGlass, A Wearable Aid for people on the autistic spectrum and the visually blind.

 Problem Statement: Facial Expression Recognition using Deep Learning that improves Emotion Recognition, Mentalizing, and Social Skills for people on the Autistic Spectrum and the Visually Blind.
 A Wearable Social Interaction Aid with both audio and visual output that will help autistic people/ visually impaired people in improving Social Skills.